XenitAB/git-auth-proxy/README.md

   <img src="./assets/architecture.png">
 </p>

-Azure Devops Proxy (azdo-proxy) is an attempt to solve this issue by enabling a single PAT to be shared by many applications, while at the same time limiting access for each application.
+Azure DevOps Proxy (azdo-proxy) is an attempt to solve this issue by enabling a single PAT to be shared by many applications, while at the same time limiting access for each application.
 Requests are sent to azdo-proxy together with a token, which gives access to a specific repository.
 The request is checked and if allowed forwarded to Azure DevOps with the PAT appended to the request.